quist00/carpentries.org/_posts/2023/01/2023-01-24-lpgc-call-for-volunteers.md

 As with other committees in The Carpentries, each LPGC will include a Chair and Secretary.
 These officers will hold additional responsibilities alongside those of a regular LPGC member, and will receive additional onboarding to ensure they are well-prepared to take on the roles.
-The responsibilities associated with these officer roles will be almost identical to [those of the Chair and Secretary of Curriculum Advisory Committees][cac-officers].
+The responsibilities associated with these officer roles will be almost identical to [the Chair and Secretary of Curriculum Advisory Committees][cac-officers].

 ## Support for LPGCs
 Although they will act independently, LPGC members will be supported throughout their term, via: